 Fungal nail infection is a long-lasting and embarrassing battle.
-The feet are the least taken care of when it comes to body parts yet do most of the job on point.
+The feet are the least taken care of when it comes to body parts, yet they do most of the job on point.
 They carry us all day, going back and forth even when you’re wearing uncomfortable shoes.

-Our feet end up having odor, pain, blisters, and fungus.
+Our feet end up having odour, pain, blisters, and fungus.
 Good thing there are pretty straightforward solutions to these woes that are found in our kitchen cupboards.
 Vinegar soak is a popular home remedy for toenail fungus.
-But does this solution effectively treat fungus-like an athlete’s foot?
+But does this solution effectively treat fungus like an athlete’s foot?
 How does it work?

-Toenail fungus infection or onychomycosis affects billions of people around the world.
-It’s self-diagnosed and develops on the skin or nail around the toes.
-It comes from various origins, including fungi, yeast, and mold, which come in contact with the body.
-Later on, this grows into cracks.
+Toenail fungus infection, or onychomycosis, affects billions of people worldwide.
+It’s self-diagnosed and develops on the skin or nails around the toes.
+It comes from various sources, including fungi, yeast, and mould, which come in contact with the body.
+Later, this grows into cracks.

 You will find lots of anecdotal evidence that suggests and proves the efficacy of vinegar soak when dealing with onychomycosis.
 This home remedy can help get rid of infections, especially with toenail fungus, under repeated use.
 While there is no solid clinical evidence of its efficacy, many users have testified of how it cures mild cases concerning fungal infections.